Loading Consent Dialog

 The SQL*Plus utility SQL*Plus provides various commands (set timing on) that allow the DBA to get execution times for SQL statements.

-Click the link below to see how the SQL Analyzer utility functions.
+Read the paragraphs below to understand how the SQL Analyzer utility functions.

 SQL Analyze Utility